-If you’ve got something to sell, at some point you’re going to need to present an offer.
+If you’ve got something to sell, at some point you’re going to need to become an expert at copywriting offers.

-When my little boy was a baby, I got a very good piece of advice about feeding kids.
+When my son was a baby, I got a very good piece of advice about feeding kids.

-It’s the kid’s job to eat it or not to eat it.
+It’s the kid’s job to eat it or not to eat it (related to the “but you are free” technique).
 They’re in charge of getting a forkful of the stuff in their mouth, chewing, and swallowing.

 When you get your job and their job confused, you create a lot of problems.